cloudfoundry/binary-builder/PHP-Geoip.md

 1. The `geoip` extension (from PECL)
 2. The library file `geoipdb/lib/geoip_downloader.rb` and script `geoipdb/bin/download_geoip_db.rb` which can be run at a later date to download a copy of the geoip databases from MaxMind.
 By default they will download the "lite" or open source versions but the script can be configured to use a user id & license key to download paid versions as well.
 3. If bundled, the geoip databases will be under `geoipdb/dbs`.
 If not bundled, that directory will be empty.
-If bundled, the following databases will be included:  GeoLiteCityv6.dat, GeoLiteASNum.dat, GeoLiteCountry.dat, GeoIPv6.dat and GeoLiteCity.dat.
+If bundled, the following databases will be included:  `GeoLiteCityv6.dat`, `GeoLiteASNum.dat`, `GeoLiteCountry.dat`, `GeoIPv6.dat`, and `GeoLiteCity.dat`.